flawnson/Fulcrum-Gateway/README.md

 `npm install`

 ## Usage
-Once dependencies are installed, you can run with either expo:
+Once dependencies are installed, you can install then run with either expo:
+`npm install --global expo-cli`
 `expo start`

 or with react native: